Jhgomez/StudyNotes/Android/compose.md

-different, they do combine some flows but a viewmodel could be producing more than one type of UI state, besides it might be problematic trying to emit a new single state from multiple flows that are not related in any way(combining flows), so insted you could have different state objects and therefore different state reads in your UI, this doesn't seems to be an antipattern and you should always chose the right tool, and not force your components into a one size fits all solution, and this extactly what is [stated here](https://developer.android.com/topic/architecture/ui-layer#additional-considerations), only goup states into state objects that are related, you can still have multiple streams if they can be rendered independently from each other.
+different, they do combine some flows but a viewmodel could be producing more than one type of UI state, besides it might be problematic trying to emit a new single state from multiple flows that are not related in any way(combining flows), so insted you could have different state objects and therefore different state reads in your UI, this doesn't seems to be an antipattern and you should always chose the right tool, and not force your components into a one size fits all solution, and this extactly what is [stated here](https://developer.android.com/topic/architecture/ui-layer#additional-considerations), only goup states into state objects that are related, you can still have multiple streams if they can be rendered independently from each other, however you can combine stream sources of state change and one-shot APIs as sources of state changes, as you can [see here](https://developer.android.com/topic/architecture/ui-layer/state-production#one-shot-and).
 As you can see, there is two "types" of UI state, Screen UI State, this on usually lives in a VM but it could be a class(state holder), and the other type is UI-element state, the screen UI state is application data transformed by the
 ViewModel, or in other words, is what you need to display on the screen.
 And Ui-element state are the properties intrinsic to UI elements that influence how they are rendered(the visibility, the input text, enable/disable click).
 There is also two types of logic, Business logic, which usually changes app data state, thefore changing screen UI state, the vm could be in charge of